<<>

 Embrace the Evolution Experience the evolution of rock with groundbreaking tunes from the 80s, 90s, and 2000s.
 Whether it’s the rebellious spirit of punk rock, ska, new wave, and metal, while dropping in unexpected gems from the blues, funk, pop, hip-hop and everything in between to keep the pulse unpredictable.
 We celebrate every era that shaped rock's spirit.
 No Rules...
 Just Rock isn't just our slogan, it's our DNA.

-Check out "Sho' Nuff The Blues" every Sunday at 3PM for the best in the blues music.
+Check out "Sho' Nuff The Blues" every Saturday at 3PM for the best in Blues music.

 Kiss World The Best of Kiss